deejanzen/460p4/ReadMe.txt

 Dr McCann

-A  describing how the TA can operate your website to see the required functionalities
+Described how the TA can operate your website to see the required functionalities

 After starting the server, click the link near the bottom of the page to get to our front end.
-The user queries are accessed via the Customer button.
-(Order a ship as if the user was a customer)

-The business queries are accessed via the Manager button.
-(Add ships/departments/parts to the database...)

-Use the dropdowns to choose live data from the database.
+New Customer AND Existing Customer lead to a login:

+Use:

+Norbert
+Vader
+NorberVader@star.com

+And then both paths lead to:

+Customer Selection:

+Create a New Contract OR

+Check Contract Status

+Manager Selection:

+Update the db radio buttons to:

+Add a new ship/departments
+Add a new part
+Update part cost

 the work-load distribution among team members (that is, who was responsible for what?).